ngjunsiang/laymansguide-src/season5/issue064/issue064.md

 ## Mitigating Meltdown: Kernel address isolation

-One fix that has been merged into the Linux kernel since 2017 is KAISER (non-bold), which aims to prevent programs from even having access to kernel address space.
-Similar patches have been released for Windows and macOs as well[^1].
+One fix that has been merged into the Linux kernel since 2017 is KAISER, which aims to prevent programs from even having access to kernel address space.
+Similar patches have been released for Windows and macOS as well[^1].
 Under this patch, **two** sets of address spaces are maintained.

-[^1]: Interestingly, these patches went out shortly before Meltdown and Spectre were announced … I wont speculate about the timing here, but you draw your own conclusions.
+[^1]: Interestingly, these patches went out shortly before Meltdown and Spectre were announced … I won’t speculate about the timing here, you draw your own conclusions.

-The first set, essentially the entire address space, is the same as before; but now only the kernel has access to it.
-The second set contains the entire address space used by programs, excluding kernel address space; only some essential kernel-space addresses (for making system calls, etc) are included.
+The first set is the same as before: it is essentially the entire address space.
+But now, only the kernel (the “core” of the OS) has access to it.
+The second set contains the entire address space used by programs, excluding kernel address space.
 This way, programs running with user permissions will not even be able to get data from the kernel address space.
 It's like trying to get to a room that doesn’t exist (to the program).

 Having to keep switching between two sets of pages when executing instructions from both kernel programs as well as user programs is, of course, going to make things take longer than usual.
-Up to 20% for some instructions.
+Up to 20% longer for some instructions.

 This primarily mitigates the impact of Meltdown, which attempts to access the kernel address space before it gets caught and an exception is raised in the program.
 But it does not do anything for Spectre, which speculatively executes two possible outcomes where the code meets a decision point, but later discards the outcome which is not needed.